mark-watson/Java-AI-Book/manuscript/preface.md

 Preface
 =======

 The latest edition of this book is always available at [https://leanpub.com/javaai](https://leanpub.com/javaai).
+You can also download a free copy from [my website](https://markwatson.com/books).
 Currently the latest edition was released in the summer of 2020.
 It had been seven years since the previous edition and this is largely a rewrite, dropping some material like Drools based expert systems, Weka for machine learning, and the implementation of an RDF server with geolocation support.
 I am now placing a heavier emphasis on neural networks and deep learning, a greatly expanded discussion of the semantic web and linked data including examples to generate knowledge graphs automatically from text documents and also a system to help navigate public Knowledge Graphs like DBPedia and WikiData.

 The code and PDF for the 4th edition from 2013 can be [found here](https://github.com/mark-watson/Java-AI-Book-Code_4th_edition).